qwat/QWAT/doc/demo.rst

 Demo data and project
 *********************

-QWAT can be tested by downloading the QGS project repository `here <https://github.com/qwat/QWAT>`_` and restoring the latest full data dump in postgreSQL (+ extension postGIS and hstore)  `here <https://github.com/qwat/qwat-data-sample>`_.
+QWAT can be tested by downloading the QGS project repository `here <https://github.com/qwat/QWAT>`_` and restoring the latest full data dump in PostgreSQL (+ extension PostGIS and hstore) `here <https://github.com/qwat/qwat-data-model/releases>`_.

 More detailed instructions:

-How to install the data sample from the qWAT water distribution management project.
+How to install the data sample from the QWAT Water distribution management project.

 .. note::